 Apprenticeships have been improved to offer young people an alternative route into work or higher education.
 There have never been such diverse options for career-conscious young people.

-If getting your foot on the career ladder (while earning a salary) sounds splendid, read on to find out about the different levels of apprenticeships, and the best apprenticeships available in the UK in 2018.
+If getting your foot on the career ladder (while earning a salary) sounds splendid, read on to find out about the different levels of apprenticeships, and the best apprenticeships available in 2019.

 Read our full overview of Apprenticeships, for an in-depth guide to the different types of schemes available to school leavers in the UK.